 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 II Timothy 1:7 (NKJV)

+What does God say about motherhood?
 When insecurity keeps us locked up in fear, certainty in our Savior is the ultimate tool to break the chains of fear that binds us.
 Fear says, “I can’t.”
 Certainty in Christ says, “I can because God is with me!”

 Genuine certainty is truly “God-certainty.”
 It’s less about trusting ourselves as it is about having faith in what God can do through us.
 It’s changing the message that is replaying inside our heads from “I can’t” to “God can!”